kp7742/WAAutoResponder/README.md

 ## How it Works

-WAAutoResponder uses Notification Apis of Android to Reply through Notifications of Received Messages.
-So Make Sure Chats Are not Mute.
+You can check wiki for more Information from [Here](https://github.com/kp7742/WAAutoResponder/wiki)

 # How to Use

-Just Build and Install it on your phone along with WhatsApp and Open it and Give Root Access and Other Permissions.
+- Build and Install it on your phone along with WhatsApp
+- Give Root Access
+- Give Other Permissions
+- Enable Bot Switch

 ## Roadmap
 - [x] Reading WhatsApp Database